-From main dishes, snacks to desserts, you can now enjoy your favorite dishes at home with these delicious gluten-free Japanese recipes and ideas.
+From main dishes, snacks to desserts, you can now enjoy your favorite dishes at home with these delicious gluten-free Japanese recipes and ideas

 I have to admit that I had little knowledge about gluten free eating until I started receiving requests from readers who either had gluten intolerance themselves, or were cooking for a family member on a gluten-free diet.

-Since rice is the staple of Japanese cuisine, it may seem relatively easy to swap out certain ingredients like soy sauce and still enjoy majority of the foods.
-But, wheat protein is still prevalent in large proportion of Japanese foods.
+Since rice is the staple of Japanese cuisine, it may seem relatively easy to swap out certain ingredients like soy sauce and still enjoy the majority of the foods.
+But, wheat protein is still prevalent in a large proportion of Japanese foods.
 Popular Japanese dishes like soba and udon noodles, tempura, karaage, katsu, Japanese curry and so on often contain wheat.

-Hearing how much you missed some of these foods, I started to tinker with gluten-free recipes in hope to give you the opportunity to enjoy them again.
+Hearing how much you missed some of these foods, I started to tinker with gluten-free recipes in the hope to give you the opportunity to enjoy them again.
 To my delight, some of these gluten-free recipes turned out to be so good that I decided to use the same preparations in the future.

 Here I’ve compiled a list of 15 delicious gluten-free Japanese recipes that I hope will come in handy when your cravings hit.
 Let me know in the comments below if you wish to see more gluten-free recipes on Just One Cookbook!